-First, if you subscribe to the paid versions of these services, like Spotify Premium or Google Play Music All Access, you can download music to your mobile device.
+First, if you subscribe to the paid versions of these services, like Spotify Premium or YouTube Music Premium, you can download music to your mobile device.
 This lets you listen to it even in airplane mode.

 If you don’t want to pay for a premium streaming subscription, you can still listen to local music you own.
-You’ll need to sync your music to your phone, then download one of the best non-streaming music players to enjoy it.
+You’ll need to sync your music to your phone to do so.

 Flying High With Airplane Mode

-We’ve answered some of the most common questions about airplane mode on Android.
-In short, it lets you cease all wireless activity on your phone, which is required on some flights and handy even on the ground.
+We’ve answered some of the most common questions about airplane mode on your phone or laptop.
+In short, it lets you shut off all wireless activity on your device, which is required on some flights and handy even on the ground.

 If you’ve got a long flight coming up, we recommend downloading your media to your phone so you aren’t reliant on an internet connection.
-And if you’re interested in some science, check out how airplane mode affects your sleep.
+And if you’re interested in some science on this topic, check out how airplane mode affects your sleep .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.